-Schools should aim to have non-food fundraisers, and encourage those promoting physical activity (such as walk-a-thons, jump rope for heart, fun runs, etc.).
+Schools should aim to have non-food fundraisers, and encourage those promoting physical activity (such as fun runs, jump rope for heart, relays, etc.).

 Fundraising outside school hours (evenings) may sell foods and beverage items that do not meet the Smart Snacks nutrition standards.
 This may include but is not limited to, donation nights at restaurants, cookie dough, candy sales, etc.